legenddaniel/provincial-population-canada/README.md

 On Edge, Safari and mobile Firefox due to browser support no smooth scroll

+On ie due to browser support and no polyfill the `.txt-rainbow` is replaced by regular text

 Bugs:

     1. On Safari unload / pagehide event not triggered.